This website is owned and managed by Guy's and St Thomas' NHS Foundation Trust.

 - The heading structure does not always follow a logical order because the accordion menu is a h3 heading (WCAG guideline 1.3.1 info and relationships).
 We have fixed this on pages where possible and will continue to do so if we find further pages with the same issue.

 - Loss of content occurs on some landing pages, including the homepage, when overriding the set text spacing.
 (WCAG guideline 1.4.12 text spacing).
-We have investigated solutions for this issue and intend to fix it by the end of May 2021 as part of a wider website redevelopment.
+We will look at this issue as part of a wider website redevelopment.

 What we have done to improve accessibility